k4rtik/techglider.in/content/post/an-autobiography.md

 +++
 date = "2013-07-08T12:28:28+05:30"
-tags = ["books", "reviews", "inspiration"] title = "An Autobiography or The Story of my Experiments with Truth - A Review"
+tags = ["books", "reviews", "inspiration"] title = "Review of An Autobiography or The Story of my Experiments with Truth"

 +++